 In the past I have held a number of management/senior management posts focused on equality and inclusion in the field of community development, engagement and research.
 I freelanced as a training and ‘race & culture’ consultant directly prior to starting my clinical psychology journey.
 Clinically, most of my experience has been with adults diagnosed with more ‘severe’, ‘complex’ and/or ‘enduring’ psychological difficulties and with very high levels of distress, many of whom were compulsorily detained under the Mental Health Act (1983) or otherwise deprived of their liberty as such, a large proportion of my experience has been with Black and minority ethnic communities.
 I run a small private women-centred practice focused on providing individual therapy, community groups and workshops for women of colour and other marginalised women/people (please see the service page).

 As a French woman of African descent who is an immigrant to the UK, a mother, and as someone who also has some lived experience of discrimination; I have become quite attuned to injustice and oppression.
 I founded the Minorities in Clinical Psychology Training Group (@minoritiesgroup) which I have chaired co-chaired for over 4 years, to help address some of the challenges individuals from traditionally marginalised groups face within training, challenges I have myself experienced.
 When no one is watching, I like to think of myself as a politically and legally (strong) minded fashionista.
-I love chocolate and have a thing for coats.
+Chocolate, coats and music (ideally Congolese); are pretty much all I need to survive.
 I usually take life way too seriously.
 I am at peace with this though, some of us are just made this way.

 RaceReflections.co.uk is my baby.
 And, above all else, it is a platform to share my reflections and work to hopefully, influence the way people think about and do equality.
 I am available for consultancy work.
 Please see the service section for details.